Skip to content

 Motion

-Joint motion to lift stay filed.
+Joint motion to lift stay filed and granted.

 The National Wildlife Federation plaintiffs, the States of Oregon and Washington, the Confederated Tribes and Bands of the Yakama Nation, the Nez Perce Tribe, the Confederated Tribes of the Warm Springs Reservation of Oregon, and the Confederated Tribes of the Umatilla Indian Reservation asked the court to lift the stay of the litigation.
 They contended that a June 12, 2025 Presidential Memorandum and the federal defendants' subsequent withdrawal from a 2023 Memorandum of Understanding was a "significant change in circumstances" that warranted lifting the stay.
+The court granted the motion to lift the stay on the same day.

 10/21/2021